shopatlemo/Pentaho_ebay_Dev_API/README.md

 * Pentaho_ebay_Dev_API
 * This is for eBay API designed in Pentaho Kettle.
-* Use to Integerate for small/middle/large merchants who does business with eBay
+* Use to Integerate for small/middle/large merchants who does business with eBay from backend
 * This example contains Trading API, Shopping API and Finding API

 * Pre-requisites: